 The days following a cancer diagnosis often involve not only your own emotional response and need to plan for treatment ahead, but also the need to inform others.
 Friends, family, co-workers or other acquaintances may not know how to react to such news, and you may find yourself consoling them or investing your energies in ways that are not helpful to yourself.

 Consider how much you feel you need to tell.
 Practice short responses such as, “I have found out that I have cancer.
 It is very scary to be diagnosed, but I have a great team of doctors who are helping me.”
 It is okay to feel emotional during these discussions, but also okay when you do not.
 People may ask questions you find inappropriate, such as about treatment, side effects or mortality, or they may start telling stories you are not ready to hear.
-There is nothing wrong with stopping them firmly to say, “I appreciate the concern, but I would rather focus on the positive,” or, “I do not care to discuss the details right now.”
+There is nothing wrong with stopping them firmly to say, “I appreciate the concern, but I would rather focus on the positive,” or, “I prefer not to discuss the details right now.”

 If a person is available to help, they can become a great asset to your team of care.
 Whether you have plans already or have ideas for the future, it is best to communicate your desires right away, even to tell them you may need them soon.
-For more advice on handling your own emotions, please read our booklet “Coping With Cancer: Tools to Help You Live.”
+For more advice on navigating your own emotions, please read our booklet “Coping With Cancer: Tools to Help You Live.”

 Handling the Expectations of Your Caregivers